A Day at The Contemporary Craft Festival.

 Random handmade clothes

 All summery skirts, see?
-I wore the grey lycra maxi skirt but that was all.
-They’re all different: dirndle, wrap skirt, plain old elasticated waist jobs (with or without pockets!!).
-I guess I will wait until the sun really shines to prance about in them.
+I wore the grey Lycra maxi skirt; that was all.
+They’re all different: a dirndl, wrap skirt, plain old elasticated waist skirts (with or without pockets!!).
+I guess I will wait until the sun really shines to prance about in them all.

 need to redo hem

 Talking of that maxi skirt, the hem really needs sorting out.
-I’m glad I’ve been taking part in this challenge because it has brought to my attention that the hem needs taking up an inch.
+I’m glad I’ve been taking part in this challenge because it has brought to my attention that the hem needs to be taken up an inch.
 It’s a bit close to the edge.
 I think wide hems look better.
-It’s a long enough skirt that I can adjust it too.
+It’s a long enough skirt that I can adjust it.
 I know this because I keep tripping up in it.

 skirt that needs unpicking